MaguilaGlb/ConfigurationServicePOC/README.md

 mvn package
 ```

-that build a file proxycrm-<version>-fat.jar, in the "target" directory of the project.
+that build a file <artifact>-<version>-fat.jar, in the "target" directory of the project.

 ---